-You can bring your own bike to university, buy one in Cardiff or borrow one from one of the world’s largest bike share operators – Nextbike.
-You can plan your journey online to find routes that lead you away from main roads and even off road routes avoiding traffic altogether.
+You can also plan your journey online to find routes that lead you away from main roads and even off road routes avoiding traffic altogether.

 Cycling can be an enjoyable, safe experience, but like other activities, there are some safety measures to put in place before you get on your bike!